barboraberkova/english-for-designers/homework-11.md

 *Audioguide, virtual gallery-map, images scan*

-## What I learned from the painting?
+## What I learned from the painting

 This was a school concept project, so I don't have install numbers or conversion rates to point to.
 What I have instead is three things I'll carry into the next project: